 No longer 5 but now 12 spacious rooms and suites, plus 2 apartments a few doors down, the interiors are a successful union of the stylish and functional, uncluttered and boho, flawless and vintage.
 Wardrobes are simply curtain-covered shelves and rails; contemporary showers are powerful; sinks are solid and square; exposed brick walls and original tiles provide texture to walls.
 And where possible, natural materials such as slate, rattan, wood, brick and cotton are used.
-A help-yourself continental breakfast is served in the second floor dining space, while the apartments have fully equipped kitchens.
+A continental breakfast is served in the second floor dining space, while the apartments have fully equipped kitchens.
 Unfailingly helpful staff will happily assist with your stay in Barcelona.
 You'll be delighted with your find: The 5 Rooms offers authentic, understated style.

 - Splendid location: steps from history, culture, restaurants, shopping, and well-placed for public transport